k-g-k/ballot-study/README.md

 **1. Making the content visible**
 Prototype: [grow-turn-02824673.figma.site](https://grow-turn-02824673.figma.site)

+**Problem:**
-**Problem:** the page's content comes from very different places: official records, testimony people submit themselves, outside media and research, both partisan and non-partisan.
+1. the page's content comes from very different places: official records, testimony people submit themselves, outside media and research, both partisan and non-partisan.
 It also uses AI-generated synthesis to make dense material readable for the average user.

-**Underlying Problem:** The team was focused on what content to display and where, but we didn't really have a shared picture of the content blocks themselves.
+2. The team was focused on what content to display and where, but we didn't really have a shared picture of the content blocks themselves.

+**Approach:**
 There were many possibilities and I wanted to create something concrete to anchor on.
 In order to accomplish this, I worked with Claude to create content schemata based on team conversations and competitive analysis of Ballotpedia, producing around sixty items across four source types.